 Perhaps not surprisingly, those records are at their most revealing on how St Botolph's as a society attempted to deal with the problem of its poor.
 As you might imagine, the parish was badly in need of charity above and beyond what it collected locally each year from its residents for poor relief, and indeed it relied heavily on aid from other London parishes.
-Moreover, some of those assessed locally for the poor rate took clearly took exception to the financial burden the burgeoning numbers of poor imposed upon them personally.
-In 1618, it was reported that such people 'either cannot or els challendg & will not paie such duties as are imposed vpon them towards ye maintenance of ye pore'.
-In stark contrast, however, other inhabitants of St Botolph's left bequests that were specifically aimed at relieving the parish poor.
+Nevertheless, some of its wealthier inhabitants left bequests that were specifically aimed at relieving the parish poor.
 Many pre- and post-mortem gifts were one off cash payments to the poor as a whole or to specific individuals, but some went as far as settling properties on the parish, which were either employed to generate rents for the benefit of the poor, or were used directly for housing those unable to pay rent.
-These houses were often in the wealthier areas, such as the widow Mary Bristow's house on the High Street37 or the lawyer and vestryman Toby Wood's extensive tenement next to Aldgate.38 Thus in these affluent areas, substantial inhabitants could find themselves the immediate neighbours of pensioners, orphans or the sick.39 whom we have already met, and whose personal charity was perhaps inspired by the levels of poverty he no doubt experienced on a daily basis, living, as he did, in the vicinity of Deaths Head Alley.
-During his lifetime, Dow set up a fund which provided for 64 pensioners as well as a room in the Merchant Taylors' almshouses in the parish
+These houses were often in the wealthier areas, such as the widow Mary Bristow's house on the High Street36 or the lawyer and vestryman Toby Wood's extensive tenement next to Aldgate.37 Thus in these affluent areas, substantial inhabitants could find themselves the immediate neighbours of pensioners, orphans or the sick.38 whom we have already met, and whose personal charity was perhaps inspired by the levels of poverty he no doubt experienced on a daily basis, living, as he did, in the vicinity of Deaths Head Alley.
+During his lifetime, Dow set up a fund which provided for 64 pensioners as well as a room in the Merchant Taylors' almshouses in the parish -